What is Independence Day?

 On July 4th, 1776, a declaration document was published, stating a long list of grievances against British rule, and was later signed by delegates.

 Today we know it as the Declaration of Independence.
-Many consider this independence from England to be the founding of our country as a new nation.
+Many consider this independence from England to be the founding of our country, when the colonies became a new nation.

 Happy Birthday America !!!